 Warehousing

-The future of fixing
+The Future of Fixing

 Predictive maintenance lends itself well to large companies responsible for a large number of machines.
 This is because sufficient data is needed for patterns to be identified and problems to be solved.
-However, once large firms have the ability make these predictive decisions, this knowledge can be licensed down to smaller companies.
+However, once large firms have the ability to make these predictive decisions, this knowledge can be licensed down to smaller companies.
 As such, AI can benefit all.

 Looking further ahead, it’s expected the next step for maintenance will be machines relying entirely on self-maintenance.
 This can be achieved through combining technology such as 3D printing with AI capabilities.
 Once this happens, there will be very little need for human interaction at all.